 Shaving is probably the most popular way to remove unwanted body hair.
 By using a razor, you can easily achieve a quick and smooth look.
 The most common way to shave is by wet shaving in the bath or while you take a shower.
 You can also choose to dry shave with an electric razor.

-Pros: One of the biggest pros of shaving is that it is quick and effective.
+One of the biggest pros of shaving is that it is quick and effective.
 It is great for the arms, underarms, legs, and bikini line.
-As long as you don’t nick yourself, shaving is a painless way to get rid of unwanted hair.
-Also, wet shaving does an excellent job of exfoliating dry skin making your arms and legs look extra smooth.
+As long as you don’t nick yourself, shaving is a painless way to eliminate unwanted hair.
+Also, wet shaving does an excellent job of exfoliating dry skin, making your arms and legs look extra smooth.

-Cons: Shaving must be done frequently to achieve a hairless look.
-You also need to replace your razor or razor head after 5-10 uses to get the best results.
-Can cause razor burn, ingrown hairs, and itching.
+Shaving must be done frequently to achieve a hairless look.
+You must also replace your razor or razor head after 5-10 uses to get the best results.
+It can cause razor burns, ingrown hairs, and itching.

-Pros: Waxing makes your skin feel silky smooth for up to several weeks.
+Waxing makes your skin feel silky smooth for up to several weeks.
 It also makes it easy to target larger areas of your body.
-When the hair finally does grow back, it isn’t prickly stubble but rather the ends of the hairs are tapered.
+When the hair finally does grow back, it isn’t prickly stubble, but rather, the ends of the hairs are tapered.
 This makes the hair less obvious.

-Cons: It can be painful when the hair is stripped away.
-The hot wax is messy and if applied when it is too hot, it can cause burns.
-Another drawback is that you have to let your hairs grow out before you are able to wax.
-If you choose to go to a salon to get waxed it tends to be expensive.
+It can be painful when the hair is stripped away.
+The hot wax is messy, and if applied when it is too hot, it can cause burns.
+Another drawback is that you must let your hair grow out before waxing.
+If you go to a salon to get waxed, it tends to be expensive.

 A great way to manage bushy eyebrows and facial hair growth is by plucking it away using tweezers.
 Remember that tweezers become dull after many uses.
-By cleaning them after each use, you will keep your tweezers sharper for a longer period of time.
+By cleaning them after each use, you will keep your tweezers sharper for a longer period.

-Pros: This is an excellent way to quickly reshape your eyebrows.
+This is an excellent way to quickly reshape your eyebrows.
 It is simple enough to do in the comfort of your own home.
-Tweezed hair takes longer to grow back since it is pulled out by the root.
+Tweezed hair takes longer to grow back since the root pulls it out.

 Threading has become an extremely popular method of removing unwanted facial hair.
 It is done by using twisted threads to pull and remove the hair.